Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 \subsubsection{Truncated interactions}

-As shown in Fig.~\ref{fig:randomwalk-truncated-quench}, in the case of truncated interactions between charges we again observe a plateau that occurs at later times and at lower densities than in the long-range interacting case (Fig.~\ref{fig:randomwalk-coulomb-quench}).
-The free monopole density decays approximately as $1/t$ in the long-time limit, i.e., after the double monopoles have been removed from the system, while the noncontractible pair density decays also as a power law in time, but with a smaller exponent.
-The power law decay of these quantities is cut off when the free monopoles drop below $O(1/L^3)$ density, shown by the dashed line in Fig.~\ref{fig:randomwalk-truncated-quench}.
-The remaining noncontractible pairs in the system can only further decay by thermal activation and the noncontractible plateau is thus established at this time.
+As shown in Fig.~\ref{fig:randomwalk-truncated-quench}, in the case of truncated interactions between charges, Eq.~\eqref{eqn:charges-hamiltonian-truncated}, we again observe a plateau that occurs at later times and at lower densities than in the long-range interacting charge model (Fig.~\ref{fig:randomwalk-coulomb-quench}).
+The free charge density decays approximately as $1/t$ in the long-time limit, i.e., after the double charges have been removed from the system, while the noncontractible pair density also decays as a power law in time, but with a smaller exponent.
+The power law decay of these quantities is cut off when the free monopoles drop below $O(1/L^3)$ density, as indicated by the dashed line in Fig.~\ref{fig:randomwalk-truncated-quench}.
+The noncontractible pairs that remain in the system can only further decay by thermal activation and the noncontractible plateau is thus established when the free monopole density crosses this threshold.